 Rounded outside corners.

-Include louvers with no louvers closer than 0.5 inch from the inner or 2.5 inches from the outer edge.
+Louvers with no louvers closer than 0.5 inch from the inner or 2.5 inches from the outer edge.
 Orient the louver so it is vertical on sides and horizontal on top and bottom.

-Providebottom.
-Provide a minimum of four corner mounting attachment points per section head and must not interfere with the operation of the section head doors.
+A minimum of four corner mounting attachment points per section head.
+Ensure that attachment points do not interfere with the operation of the section head doors.

-Include passivated stainless steel type 316 or 304 screws, washers, and other installation hardware required to mount securely.
+Passivated stainless steel type 316 or 304 screws, washers, and other installation hardware required to mount securely.

-Permanently mark the manufacturer name, part/model number and date of manufacture on the back side.
+Permanently marked manufacturer name, part/model number and date of manufacture on the back side.

 Universal backplates that fit all applicable PennDOT approved products.

-A minimum 2-inch fluorescent yellow, Type IX retroreflective border, placed flush with the outer edge of the backplate and placed no closer than 0.5 inch from all louvers
+A minimum 2-inch fluorescent yellow, Type IX retroreflective border, placed flush with the outer edge of the backplate and placed no closer than 0.5 inch from all louvers.

 No sheeting is allowed over any louvered area.

 Miscellaneous.
-Furnish cut-away visors unless otherwise indicated.
-Furnish louvers and backplates as indicated, with a non-reflective black finish.
+Furnish visors as indicated on the approved plans, unless otherwise directed.
+Furnish louvers as indicated, with a non-reflective black finish.

 Warranty.
 Provide all warranty documentation to the Representative at final acceptance.

 LED Vehicular Signal Head Modules.
-Bulletin 15 manufacturer and conforming to the following:
+From a manufacturer listed in Bulletin 15 containing indications as shown on the approved plans and conforming to the following:

 ITE Standard for “Vehicle Traffic Control Signal Heads, Light Emitting Diode (LED) Circular Signal Supplement”